alanbbond/virtualnasfic2020/NASFiCnews.md

 ### Gaming Goes Digital!

 Check out the Digital Gaming category in Discord if you'd like to get your game on!
 There are several options (which you opt into by clicking a particular reaction).
 Want to go on a spacefaring adventure?
 Gaming is running Artemis Starship Bridge Simulator 2.4.0 and Horizons Starship Bridge Simulator.
 For Horizons, you'll just need a broswer window open for game.
 For Artemis you will need to have the game installed on your device.
 Windows and Mac users can download the app from the pinned post in #artemis-sbs (the convention has 5 bridge licenses which cover using the app with our servers).
 On Android or iOS you will have to purchase the app.

 Looking for something closer to earth?
 A variety of party games will be offered through Jackbox (you'll just need a browser window to play those) and there's a channel for organizing your own pickup games too, using your online gaming venue of choice.

 **_That's it for this edition of the newsletter!
-See you tomorow morning.
-Submit your news to #newsletter-submissions in Discord!_**
+See you tomorrow morning.
+Submit your news (or fan illos, fun quotes, etc) to #newsletter-submissions in Discord!_**

 ## Issue 2: Saturday AM